Skip to content

 • History is workspace-specific.

-• Duplicate commands are moved to the top.
+• Duplicate commands move to the top.

 • Editing the command box resets the history cursor.